jamcmich/google-clone/README.md

 Reading up on the Windi documentation allowed me to **[incorporate Windi's utility classes in an external stylesheet](#windicss-external-stylesheet)** and preserve my application's class naming schemes.
 Even though this method would invalidate one of the framework's biggest advantages, I was able to reduce the clutter of my JSX files and create a solution with BEM conventions in mind.

+#### Parsing Input

+Search engines are built with varying degrees of complexity to allow for detailed queries.
+Most users take advantage of basic keyword searching so I decided to implement **[a regex pattern that combines words and filters special characters](#parsing-search-input)**.

+For example, searching ``cat memes`` or ``cat!@#$%-_memes`` is parsed to ``cat+memes`` which is the appropriate format for Google's search engine parameters.
+The resulting URL becomes ``https://google-search3.p.rapidapi.com/api/v1/search/q=cat+memes&num=10``.

+#### Data Fetching

+Fetching data in React is fairly straightforward.

 #### Tooltips

 Since React is a very flexible library, many developers turn to third-party solutions when it comes to certain features.
 For example, some components on Google's search page provide users with tooltips on hover and I needed a way to incorporate this functionality into my project.

 **[React Tooltip](https://github.com/wwayne/react-tooltip)** is a library with almost 3k stars on GitHub.
 Many developers rely on external solutions such as this one assuming the library will be well maintained and up-to-date.
 Unfortunately, myself and many others were running into **[compatibility issues between React Tooltip and React 18](https://github.com/wwayne/react-tooltip/issues/777)**.
 The repository had been struggling to find a maintainer and likely wouldn't be updated for the new version of React anytime soon.

 I decided to create **[a simple, reusable tooltip system](#custom-tooltips)** that complimented my project instead of relying on the inconsistencies of an external library.
-This solution was lightweight and allowed me to wrap icons within my ``<Tooltip />`` component and create custom tooltip styles.
+This solution was lightweight and allowed me to wrap icons within my `<Tooltip />` component and create custom tooltip styles.

 <!-- Code Examples -->